three guys and their guide

 Stephen Spender and his fresh view on China

-Pick this up if you are interested in China during the early stage of the transitional period, when foreign tourists were allowed in the country but had to be under some sort of supervision by a “tourist guide” all of the time.
-SS and his friends are at their best when they are talking to people who are involved in art or poetry, because that’s their own profession.
-So if 1980s Chinese art/poetry is your thing, this book might be an interesting starting point for you.
-About the book itself: I liked the idea to intersperse text with drawings, paintings and photographs, but I think it would have been better if they had made the whole thing a bit smaller, because this way the book is just too big to carry around.
+Pick this up if you are interested in China during the early stage of the transitional period, when foreign tourists were allowed in the country but had to be under some sort of supervision by a “tourist guide” all the time.
+If the 1980s Chinese art scene is your thing, then this book might be an interesting starting point for you.